dhcai21/RVHaplo/README.md

 ```
 Usually, using the default parameters should be fine.
 You can check the description below to adjust the parameters.
-But if you don't know how to adjust the parameters, feel free to email me.`<BR/>
+But if you don't know how to adjust the parameters, feel free to email me.
 ```

 `-t  | --thread`